 📝 Penal colony and prision.

-The construction of the Prison and Jail for Repeat Offenders began on September 15, 1902, and was completed in 1920.
-The labor force was the inmates themselves.
-The prison had several trade workshops: bakery, carpentry, blacksmithing, and more.
-It also had a pharmacy, medical service, telephone, and a power plant.
-The services extended to the city of Ushuaia, allowing residents to purchase bread or furniture made by the inmates.
-Several renowned prisoners were there, such as Simón Radowitzky and Cayetano Santos Godino, among others.
-The prison was closed by decree on March 21, 1947, under the presidency of Juan Domingo Perón.
-The facilities were then handed over to the Navy for a naval base.
+Construction of the building was completed in 1920.
+The prison had several workshops: a bakery, carpentry, blacksmithing, and more.
+It also had a pharmacy, medical services, a telephone, and a power plant.
+These services extended to the city of Ushuaia, allowing residents to purchase bread or furniture made by the inmates.
+Several well-known prisoners were held there, such as Simón Radowitzky and Cayetano Santos Godino, among others.
+The prison was closed by decree in 1947 under the presidency of Juan Domingo Perón.
+The facilities were then transferred to the Navy.